Knowing how to get personal training clients is essential for building a successful personal training business.

 However, you should limit the number of times you post in these groups to promote your services.
 If it’s done too often, other users may view it as spam and report you.

-Instead of posting frequently into one specific group to get personal training clients faster, you should try and spread posts across a lot of ones to expand your audience and avoid irritating other users.
+Instead of posting frequently into one specific group to get personal training clients faster, you should try and spread posts across some to expand your audience and avoid irritating other users.

-- An eye-catching visual such as a picture or video – anything to stop someone scrolling!
+- An eye-catching visual such as a picture or video.

 - Simple text to explain the benefit or service you’re advertising.